menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Ranges
 """"""

-1. Click the Add button in the ranges section to specify an IP Address range that should be affected by the policy.
-The Range specification dialog box displays.
+1. Click the :guilabel:`Add` button in the ranges section to specify an IP Address range that should be affected by the policy.
+The *Range specification* dialog box displays.

 2. Enter the range using the from and to addresses separated by a hyphen (for example, 192.168.1.10-192.168.1.20).

-3. Click the Add button to add the range and close the dialog box.
-NOTE: You can enter multiple ranges by using the Add Range dialog box for each range you want to add.
+3. Click the :guilabel:`Add` button to add the range and close the dialog box.
+NOTE: You can enter multiple ranges by using the *Add Range* dialog box for each range you want to add.

 4. To edit or delete an existing range, select the range from the list of ranges, and click the corresponding button.

-5. When you have added all conditions and ranges, click the OK button to save the DHCP policy.
+5. When you have added all conditions and ranges, click the :guilabel:`OK` button to save the DHCP policy.

 DNS Dynamic Updates
 """""""""""""""""""

-Options specific to dynamic updates are in the field named 'DNS Dynamic Updates'.
-It can be configured accordingly for the policy
+Options specific to dynamic updates are in the field named **DNS Dynamic Updates**.
+It can be configured accordingly for the policy.

 Lease duration
 """"""""""""""